ERIS: Evolutionary Real-world Interference Scheme for Jailbreaking Audio Large Models: Experiments

 \subsection{Main Results}

-The experimental results, as detailed in Table 1, unequivocally demonstrate the superior performance of our proposed ENJ method over existing audio-domain jailbreaking baselines (SSJ and BoN) across all evaluated models.
-ENJ achieves a notably high average Attack Success Rate (ASR) of 95\% and an average Harmfulness Score (HS) of 4.74.
-This performance significantly surpasses the best audio-domain baseline by a large margin of +43.5\% in ASR and +1.27 in HS, underscoring the profound advantage of our evolutionary noise fusion strategy.
-Furthermore, while the text-domain baseline CodeAttack demonstrated a non-trivial ASR, both text-based methods (AdaPPA and CodeAttack) were consistently and substantially outperformed by ENJ, highlighting the unique potency of operating directly within the acoustic domain.
-These results collectively indicate that our approach not only guarantees the semantic coherence of adversarial samples but also effectively bypasses security mechanisms, thereby constituting a substantial and practical threat.
+As demonstrated in Table 1, the experimental results unequivocally prove that our proposed ERIS method outperforms existing audio-domain jailbreaking baselines (SSJ and BoN) across all evaluated models.
+ERIS achieves an exceptionally high performance, with an average ASR of $0.95$ and an average HS of $4.74$.
+Compared to BoN, the strongest audio-domain baseline, ERIS achieves a substantial leap of $+44\%$ in ASR and an increase of $1.27$ in HS.
+This underscores the profound advantage of employing an evolutionary strategy for interference carrier optimization to breach the safety alignment of ALMs.

+Furthermore, a comparison with text-domain jailbreaking baselines reveals that while methods like CodeAttack exhibit certain attack capabilities on specific models (with an average ASR of $0.27$), their effectiveness remains significantly inferior to ERIS.
+This notable performance gap suggests that direct feature induction within the acoustic modality using real-world interference is more threatening than relying solely on text translation or logical variants.
+Collectively, the experimental data reveal that current ALMs still harbor severe security vulnerabilities within the acoustic modality, and our method effectively identifies these defensive loopholes to generate highly disruptive adversarial samples.